madhurahuja19/Micrososft-Enagage/README.md

 # Micrososft-Enagage
-folder flask api contains the code for API and recommendation model that I have made. folder Flutter Application contains the code of flutter app made.
+folder flask api contains the code for API and recommendation model that I have made. folder Flutter Application contains the code of flutter app made.(this is the folder to be used for cloning the app.)

 -This project is a flutter based mobile application system for a movie recommendation system.